lmucs/cher-ami/go/api.md

 If the authorization header is missing, or the token is invalid or expired, an HTTP 401 response is returned.
 After receiving a 401, a client should try to login (`POST /sessions`) again to obtain a new token.

 # Group Users

 ## Signup [/users]

 ### Signup/create a new user [POST]
 Create a user given only a handle, name, email, and password.
 The service will create an initial status, reputation, and default circles, as well as record the creation timestamp.
-All other profile information is set in a different operation.
+All other profile information is set in a different operations.
 + Request

         {